All Episodes

 I'm John Kerry and I would have done it smarter.

-Yeah, well, they think they're smarter, and they think the wrong people are doing the talking.
+Yeah, well, they think they're smarter and they think the wrong people are doing the talking.

-And if only they, the smart people were involved in doing the talking.
+And if only they, the smart people, were involved in doing the talking.

 And of course, they're just the modern incarnates of Nebel Chamberlain.

-Precisely because he has established, as Jonathan Sands said on the phone moments ago, we're not going to take it.
+And make no mistake about it, these guys are Assad, Iran, this whole region over there, scared to death of George W. Bush, precisely because he has established, as Jonathan Sands said on the phone moments ago, we're not going to take it.

 We're not going to sit here and take you guys dishing this out to us.

-And we're not going to take it when you dish it out to our allies.
+And we're not going to take it.

 Brief time out.